JaneliaSciComp/2020AprilGitCourse/lessons/lesson-2.md

     + git checkout apparently > git restore in very latest version
     + git status gives you hints
     + git reset later today
-- git commit -a and git add .: not a fan; explicit is better than implicit
+- git commit -a and git add .
+    + not a fan; explicit is better than implicit; caught people committing core dumps, etc.
+    + but understandable if using command line

 Udemy 4: Working with Branches
 - branches are git's secret weapon
     + this is where it gets substantial
     + unless you've used svn etc., you have no idea how bad it was before
     + you hated branches because merging was impossible
-    + use them freely for isolation, for safety, for damage control
+    + use them freely for isolation: safety, damage control
 - but branching brings along opinions; git is so flexible that the tool itself doesn't really suggest a specific way to do things; and so developers have a lot of opinions on the matter (including Eduardo)
     + part of what we want to do in this course is give you some good basic advice; others will disagree!
     + my presentation on branching workflows will be next class